LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Getting rid of the idea of inputs and outputs is what allows us to train it on unlabeled piles of text
   * It's "learning a language" rather than optimizing for some specific task
   * Hundreds of billions of parameters
+  * GPT output is not based on finding true or correct results, but results generated based upon the input it was trained on

 GPT Input processing
   * Tokenization, token encoding